 Wherever conflict erupts, American forward operating survivability is set to decline in the decades ahead so RAND believes that strike range must increase.

-US military-operational emphasis in the Western Pacific will thus shift from geographically limited direct defense to more escalatory responses and eventually, when even these will not suffice, from deterrence based on denial to deterrence based on the threat of punishment, with the speed of the shift varying from, first of all, Taiwan, then Northeast Asia, then Southeast Asia at a somewhat later date.
+American military-operational emphasis in the Western Pacific will thus shift from geographically limited direct defense to more escalatory responses and eventually, when even these will not suffice, from deterrence based on denial to deterrence based on the threat of punishment, with the speed of the shift varying from, first of all, Taiwan, then Northeast Asia, then Southeast Asia at a somewhat later date.

 America’s nuclear superiority may not be of particular help in this regard as China will retain a second strike capacity and because the issues at stake in most potential crises are not of vital consequence to the United States.
 Washington won’t risk a Chinese nuclear attack against the continental United States for the sake of defending the Philippines or Taiwan.